red-collar-official/flutter_kore/packages/umvvm/docs/app.md

 You must initialize app before <b>runApp</b> call.

-If you using apis then you can store <b>Apis</b> reference in main app.
+If you are using apis then you can store <b>Apis</b> reference in main app.

 More info about http component can be found [here](./apis.md).